 Direct marketing is on the rise in Mauritania.
 There are increasingly popular new sources of spreading information to the public, mainly through the internet and mobile technologies.
 E-commerce and other online websites are also used to advertise products.
 Graphic billboards on major thoroughfares and roadside banners are an important form of advertising.

 There are few qualified advertising agencies in Mauritania, although the number of billboards is increasing rapidly in Nouakchott and Nouadhibou, as they are a relatively inexpensive means of advertising.
 Radio and TV are occasionally used for advertising, but they are quite expensive.
-Events such as tradeshows and exhibitions are limited in Mauritania; however, tradeshows are popular when they occur.
+While events such as tradeshows and exhibitions are limited in Mauritania, they are popular when they occur.
 A great deal of information also passes by word of mouth.

 Some marketing companies: